Skip to Main Content

 How is Scoliosis Diagnosed

-• Mild but young.
-Younger patients with mild curves are monitored to see if the degree of curvature worsens during their remaining growing years.
+• Mild.
+Young patients with mild curves are monitored to see if the degree of the curve gets worse as they grow.
+Further treatment may not be needed.

 How is Scoliosis Treated